External Ids for HDAC10 Gene

 GeneCards Summary for HDAC10 Gene

 HDAC10 (Histone Deacetylase 10) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include enzyme binding and histone deacetylase activity.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include enzyme binding and histone deacetylase binding.
 An important paralog of this gene is HDAC4.

 UniProtKB/Swiss-Prot for HDAC10 Gene